monadicstack/frodo/README.md

 communication, data marshaling, routing, error handling, etc. You get to focus on writing business logic and features while Frodo gives you all of that other stuff to turn it into a distributed system for free.
+Bonus - because Frodo generates clients in multiple languages, your web and mobile frontends get to consume your services for free.

 Tools like gRPC solve similar problems by giving you a complex airplane cockpit filled with knobs and dials most of us don't want/need.